mohamedawali/Login-With-Social-media/README.md

 # login_social_media

--This app allows  you to sign with google and sign with facebook and you can change language .
+- [This app allows  you to sign with google and sign with facebook and you can change language .]
 -Used Flutter with Bloc to signin

 ## Getting Started